softlayer/sl-ember-components/README.md

 ### sl-components

 Latest versions of browsers plus one version prior.
+For version 1.0.0 Internet Explorer 10+ is supported.